mqashoo77/flashcards/README.md

-# Watheroo

 ## Overview
-A great tool implemented using Django, with it you can test your memory by going through the flashcards.
+Flashcards is great tool implemented using Django, with it you can test your memory by going through the flashcards.
 The more often you show a card to yourself, the better